Tuesday, May 8, 2018

 But inasmuch as a reader/listener is frivolous about a medium, they unwittingly welcome manipulation.
 Being casual unwittingly supports superficiality.
 Being attentive requires an investment of energy and time.
 Having a deliberative relation to meaning is best.
 So, there’s a continuum of engagement that may, to some degree, “collude” in fakery.

 So, for the sake of attentiveness that is open to deliberate engagement, one should need to distinguish relevances of message (unit of meaning) from coherence of a narrative.
 Is the narrative whitewashing attention to the elements of validity?
 What’s the difference between a narrative and the case (advocacy position) that it serves?
 What arguments (warrantings) can be imputed in good faith, discerned from the implicature of a case, or need to be required of the speaker/writer?
 How may a case mask concerns for warranting?
-How may the rhetorical appeal of a narrative deflect from a case that is unquestionable?
+How may the rhetorical appeal of a narrative deflect from being unjustifiable?

 Next: Section 2: “astute reasoning.”